fbdtemme/bencode/_sources/usage/customization_points.rst.txt

 When the user-defined type can be converted to different bencode data types depending on the value :cpp:class:`serializes_to_runtime_type` or :c:macro:`BENCODE_SERIALIZES_TO_RUNTIME_TYPE` should be used.

+When a type serializes to a dict we make a differentiation between sorted and unsorted dicts.
+Since a bencode dict requires keys to be in sorted order we must mark map-like types with unsorted keys as such.

+To define a type that behaves like a pointer (eg. smart pointers), the static member variable :cpp:var:`is_pointer` must be set to true.
+This will make sure that when serializing/deserializing that type the value is dereferenced when needed.

+For types that behave like standard library types, specializing :cpp:class:`template <typename T> serialization_traits` can be enough to enable full support.
+The bencode library will try to find an implementation that works for given type.
+If no suitable build-in methods exist, additional customization points must be implemented.

 After specializing :cpp:class:`serialization_traits` the user-defined type satisfies the :cpp:concept:`serializable` concept.

-When a type serializes to a dict bencode type we make a differentiation between sorted and unsorted dicts.
-Since a bencode dict requires keys to be in sorted order we must mark map-like types with unsorted keys as such.

 Example: